 - How the PIPAT computer software used by health professionals works.

 - What questions the health professional has to answer in the PA4 Medical Consultation Report form.

-- What questions you are likely to be asked at your PIP medical.
+- What questions you are likely to be asked at your PIP assessment.

 - The 'mental state examination' which may include asking you to count backwards in sevens or spell words backwards, as well as observing your appearance and behaviour.

 - The questions you may not be asked, but need to make sure you answer anyway.

 - What ‘informal observations’ the health professional will be making about the way you look and behave during your PIP assessment, but which you won’t be given a chance to comment on.

 - Your rights in relation to taking notes and recording medicals.

 - Who gets a home visit and how to ask for one if you need one and it isn’t offered.

 To be even better prepared, you can also study our guide to the Best Possible Ways To Challenge A PIP Medical Report.
 It contains over 50 different grounds for challenging a medical report and will give you a clear idea about the many ways in which a medical can be carried out badly.
 If you are aware of pitfalls in advance, you have a better chance of either preventing some of the worst practices or making sure that you note them down to use in any future complaint or appeal.